jprante/elasticsearch-jdbc/README.md

 In this example, the DB administrator has prepared product rows and attached a `_job` column to it to enumerate the product updates incrementally.
 The assertion is that Elasticsearch should delete all products from the database after they are indexed successfully.
 The parameter `$job` is a counter.
-The importer state is saved in a file, so the counter is persisted throughout the lifetime of the cluster.
+The importer state is saved in a file, so the counter is persisted.

 ## How to select incremental data from a table?